JoarSabel/joarsabel.github.io/src/content/posts/firstPost.md

 ## Why another framework?

-So, you might be thinking, just like I was, "Why do we need yet _another_ framework...".
+So, you might be thinking, just like I was, **"Why do we need yet _another_ framework..."**.
 Well if you've somehow landed on this post instead of the excellently written [astro docs](https://docs.astro.build/en/concepts/why-astro/) then that's pretty cool and since you made the effort I'll try to do a quick summary.